 Casburn “sought to leak details of a case to the very newspaper under investigation,” Greg McGill, a senior lawyer with the Crown Prosecution Service, said in a statement.
 “This is a very serious offense and the jury has today agreed” the police officer’s actions were criminal.

 Casburn, a detective chief inspector with the Metropolitan Police Service, was one of dozens of people arrested in the bribery investigation, including Sun journalists, prison workers, members of the military and Rebekah Brooks, the former chief executive officer of News Corp.
-(NWSA)’s U.K. unit.
+(NWSA:US)’s U.K. unit.

 Rupert Murdoch, the chairman of News Corp., closed the News of the World in July 2011 to help quell public anger over the phone-hacking scandal.
 The affairs have cost the New York-based company at least $315 million in civil settlements with victims, legal fees and other costs.

 Casburn’s case involves “a substantial breach of trust,” Judge Adrian Fulford said after the 12-person jury issued the verdict.
 He delayed sentencing for about three weeks, until he receives additional information from a social worker about Casburn’s three-year-old adopted child.

 Casburn, who is free on bail, ignored reporters as she left Southwark Crown Court alone near London’s Tower Bridge.